 Where to stay on Phi Phi after the journey

 Three SHA-certified picks on Phi Phi Don across Tonsai Village and Long Beach to anchor the first night.
+For the full set, see where to stay in Koh Phi Phi.

 For all 27 Thailand ferry routes plus operator reliability, seasonal cancellation patterns, and booking strategy, see our complete Thailand ferry guide.